BlasBenito/sdmflow/README.md

 **Work in progress!!**

-This R package intends to facilitate the design and execution of scientific workflows oriented to model species distributions over space and time.
+This R package intends to facilitate the design and execution of scientific workflows oriented to model species distributions over space and past-time.
 It particularly focuses on:

 + Providing a consistent modeling grammar.
 + Reducing environment cluttering by providing *ad-hoc* object classes to store results.